Maryland MHIC Licensing

 Property Renovators Home Services is licensed and insured in Maryland.

-What the License Actually Protects You From?
+What the License Actually Tells You

 The MHIC license does three things for you as a homeowner: